 If you benefit from them, it pays to get serious about them.
 Get the best napping equipment you can find, especially if you have to sleep in public.
-A good napping pillow will softly support your head allowing you to relax sitting upright in a chair.
-The best napping pillow will shut out some sound, allow you to breathe easy, give you darkness and support your head.
-It will discourage people from waking you up, interrupting your recharging session.
+A good napping pillow will softly support your head, allowing you to relax while sitting upright in a chair.
+The best napping pillow will shut out some sound, allow you to breathe easily, give you darkness and support your head.
+It will discourage people from waking you up and interrupting your recharging session.

 I won’t deny that power naps help some people, however.
 Lots of people swear by their effectiveness.

 The DRS uses affiliate links in some banner ads.
 If you click on a link and make a purchase, we may receive a small commission.
-This has no affect on our opinions.
+This has no effect on our opinions.

 Taking a walk before going to bed.